 Olive oil

-To check if done, insert a knife into the center, if it's soft clear through the center, the sweet potatoes are fully cooked.
+To check for doneness, insert a knife into the center, if it's soft clear through the center, the sweet potatoes are fully cooked.
 With a knife, cut the length of the sweet potatoes, peel back and discard the skins.
 At this point, the sweet potatoes are so soft they can be mashed with no more than a fork for something slightly rustic, or use a hand mixer for something that's smoother.

 ALANNA's TIPS & KITCHEN NOTES

-~ My Top Twelve Sweet Potato Recipes ~
+~ My Top Twelve Sweet Potato Recipes ~~ Savory Stir-Fried Sweet Potatoes ~

 ~ Sweet Potato & Butternut Squash Tagine ~